schpet/sloth-draw/README.md

 # TODO

+  - exponential increment
+  - time based brush
+  - faster uploads! and error reporting? figure out why some break
+  - clicking on big and small should bump the slider
+  - analytics event for save to figure out if i'm making things better or worse
+  - feedback for sloth size changing
+  - more room for the small on the sloth slider
+  - social media stuff for thumbnails
+  - experiment with time based drawing, interpolation
+  - add a voting system with a top 10 type page
+  - buy a print of this sloth? $
   - use line paths instead of circle arcs perhaps
   - graceful degredation for input type range
   - deal with loading more sloth brushes better